-#2 Who makes the decisions?
+#2 Who takes the buying decisions?

 In the B2C sector, you need to find out if your product is a one-click purchase product or if it is a purchase that is made as a family.
-These factors will help you to decide if you need to target your marketing to upper level management, spouses of your main target, etc, or if you need to include tools in the buying process that make it easier for your customers to get the approval they need.
+These factors will help you to decide if you need to target your marketing to upper level management, spouses of your main target...
+Or if you need to include tools in the buying process that make it easier for your customers to get the approval they need.

 A huge problem is when you don't know why your customers buy from you.
 If you don't know that your customers appreciate your personal customer service, you might mistakenly replace it with a less personal, more efficient customer service option because you wrongly assumed they prefered speed to quality.

 This question is easy to ask, and can give you great insight on what marketing efforts are working for you.
-If you find out that your B2C customers are getting wind of you from positive customer reviews (i.e, their friend or family member recommended you), this can be a great opportunity to discover brand evangelists for your company.
+If you find out that your B2C customers are getting wind of you from positive customer reviews (their friend or family member recommended you), this can be a great opportunity to discover brand evangelists for your company.

 This question, also referred to as the NPS survey, is one of the most effective ways to determine how happy a customer is with your brand.
 Asking someone if they are satisfied with your product is one thing, but asking them if they would be willing to put their reputation on the line to recommend you is a whole other question, and will elicit far more thoughtful responses from your customers.

-To learn the fundamental aspects of Net Promoter Score and how to leverage it to improve your customer satisfaction, click here.
+To learn the fundamental aspects of Net Promoter Score and how to leverage it to improve your customer satisfaction, click here

 Eventually, you will want to fill your CRM with more detailed information that is catered to your specific industry and customer needs.
 However, this list is a good starting point and will help you feel out what data works best for you.